 DKI has logged sales gains in the US and overseas, post-recession.
 The label attributes the positive momentum to fashion shows and its image makeover in recent years.
 Indeed, DKI concentrates on best-sellers and its concept of designing a collection that transitions well from day to evening.

 As part of its strategy, DKI repositioned its 25-year-old Donna Karan Collection to expand its customer base and target a high-growth market segment, adding its own store in Las Vegas.
 In international markets, the LVMH apparel firm has seen traction in Asia for its New York line DKNY.
 Specifically, it's tapping new and emerging markets, namely China and India, for their growth potential.

-It also partnered with menswear maker S. Kumars Nationwide in early 2010 in a joint venture that extends through 2015, initially, with a renewal option to extend the agreement another seven years.
-With S. Kumars as 80% owner in the SKNL UK Ltd. entity, the company will source, design, and distribute DKNY-branded men's apparel worldwide.
+In a joint venture that currently extends through 2015, DKI partners with menswear maker S. Kumars Nationwide.
+With S. Kumars as 80% owner in the SKNL UK Ltd. entity, the company sources, designs, and distributes DKNY-branded men's apparel worldwide.
 The move allows womenswear expert DKI to concentrate on its core competencies.

 The company also extensively licenses its name to the likes of

 (eyewear).
 DKI sells primarily to upscale department and specialty stores and through the company's 15 full-price stores and 50-plus discount outlets in the US and the UK.
 Liz Claiborne operates DKNY Jeans stores, and DKI also licenses stores in Japan and elsewhere in the Asia/Pacific region.